RealDalekEmpire/JupyterHub/Readme.md

 **Q: How do I back up user data?**

 A: User data is stored in Docker volumes, which are automatically created by Docker Compose.
-To back up user data, you can use the `docker cp` command to copy the contents of the volume to a directory on the host machine, or use a third-party tool like [docker-volume-backup](https://github.com/loomchild/docker-volume-backup) to automate the process.
+To back up user data, you can use the `docker cp` command to copy the contents of the volume to a directory on the host machine